joey00072/fuchsia/README.md

 # Fuchsia

-minimal libaray for RL on LLMs
+Fuchsia is a minimal library for Reinforcement Learning on Large Language Models (LLMs).
+It provides a collection of autoregressive model implementations and experiments.